gitskim/Tech-Interview-Prep/docs/recursionpractice.md

           inorder(node.right, inherited - node.val);
       }
    ```

 ## Path Sum III
 The following problem is from [Leetcode](https://leetcode.com/problems/path-sum-iii/)
 ![PathSumIII](./img/pathsum3.png)

+Question: Think about why you need a helper function on every node.

+### Postorder
+* I will start with a wrong solution.
+* As the comment says, by returning 1, the function does not search for more paths down the road.
 ```java
 private int wrongUtil(TreeNode root, int sum) {
     if (root == null) {